bentheax/pickaxe-me-site/README.md

 ## Licensing

-This site is, at this point, heavily derivative of the [Sera Theme](https://themeforest.net/item/sera-onepage-multipurpose-html-template/17600013).
-Meaning that if you'd like to copy any design elements, you should purchase a license.
+This site is, at this point, heavily derivative of the [Sera Theme](https://themeforest.net/item/sera-onepage-multipurpose-html-template/17600013) for which I have purchased a license.
+If you re-use any porton of of this, you are also required to purchase a license.